 Subscribers of Stash's services will be offered online banking accounts.

-These accounts have highly regarded features such as a flexible money management plan and even up to two days early pay!
-Included in Stash's online banking plan is a debit card that you can use to earn reward points.
+These accounts have highly regarded features such as a flexible money management plan and getting paid up to two days early!

 If you are looking to not only invest with your broker, but to learn as well, Stash delivers.